 You can also donate your points to a joint charity between Starwood Hotels and UNICEF called Check Out for Children.
 So far they have been able to raise over $30 million to help improve the lives of hundreds of thousands of children.
 You can also donate your Starwood points to the American Red Cross.

-The Starwood Preferred Guest credit card (see full review here) carries a $95 annual fee, waived the first year, and a variable 15.74% to 19.74% annual percentage rate (APR), depending on creditworthiness.
+The Starwood Preferred Guest credit card (see full review here) carries a $0 introductory annual fee for the first year, then $95., and a 17.74%-26.74% Variable annual percentage rate (APR), depending on creditworthiness.
 Cardholders get 5 points per dollar spent at eligible Starwood hotel purchases, 2 points per dollar on eligible Marriott hotel purchases and 1 point per dollar everywhere else.

 Finding Charitable Redemption Options